ministryofjustice/network-access-control-infrastructure/documentation/disaster-recovery.md

 ## Corrupt radius server container

-Automated integration tests should catch all regressions to the service if a breaking change was made, rolling forward to fix the issue is the recommended solution.
+Automated integration tests should catch all regressions to the service if a breaking change was introduced, rolling forward to fix the issue is the recommended solution.

-If rolling back is the only option, please see interactive rollback scripts [here](https://github.com/ministryofjustice/network-access-control-disaster-recovery#corrupt-container)
+If rolling back is the only option, please see interactive automated rollback scripts [here](https://github.com/ministryofjustice/network-access-control-disaster-recovery#corrupt-container)

 ## Corrupt configuration